Businesses or individuals who need to use fire in the open air to conduct their work during the Fire Danger Period may require a permit.

 Applications for permits during a Fire Danger Period will be considered based on local and expected conditions.
 Permits may or may not be granted.

-An application does not guarantee that a permit will be issued.
-Any permit issued may be suspended for a period of time at the direction of CFA or by declaration of a Total Fire Ban; it may also be cancelled by the issuing officer.
+Submitting an application does not guarantee that a permit will be issued.
+Any permit issued may be suspended for a period of time at the direction of CFA or by declaration of a Total Fire Ban.
+A permit may also be cancelled by the issuing officer.

 How do I apply for a Fire Danger Period permit?

-- Apply for a Schedule 13 permit online through the Fire Permits Victoria website.
+1. Apply for a Fire Danger Period permit online through the Fire Permits Victoria website.

-If you are not sure if your planned activity is within the country area of Victoria or the FRV fire district, please check the CFA & FRV boundaries.
+If you're not sure if your planned burn location is within the country area of Victoria or the FRV fire district, please check the CFA & FRV Boundaries.
+Note: If applying online, the system will work out which agency is aligned to your application.

 Other important information: